Thursday, July 21, 2011

 I can't say Beginners is a bad movie.
 It isn't.
 The film is blessed with two wonderful actor who give rich performances.
 The interplay between McGregor and Plummer come off as an extremely affectionate one between father and son.
 Beginners, under the direction of Mike Mills, brings great tenderness and affection but also a slight hesitancy to their relationship.
 In other words, it's a realistic portrayal of a son who is still a little leery of his father, not because of Dad's newly-embraced gay life.
 Instead, it is due to how Oliver perceived his parent's relationship and especially Hal's remoteness from both his mother and himself.
 Granted, the gay thing may have played a part in it, but when McGregor and Plummer are together (especially at the end of Hal's time), it is quite tender and moving.

 Beginners is quite good, frankly, almost every time Plummer is on screen.
 Hal embraces the life he's so yearned for with more than abandon, but with an almost psychotic passion.
-He joins gay groups, hosts viewing parties films (especially The Times of Harvey Milk), and gives his son a rainbow flag, telling Oliver it represents gay pride.
+He joins gay groups, hosts gay-themed film viewing parties (especially The Times of Harvey Milk), and gives his son a rainbow flag, telling Oliver it represents gay pride.
 Hal is so enthralled with being free of his constraints he is unaware that his son would know what the rainbow flag means, as if Hal has made this discovery on his own and wants to tell the world.

 My issue with Beginners has to do almost exclusively with the other aspects of the film, in particular the romances.
 First, the romance between Hal and Andy never was believable.
 It wasn't because Andy was old enough to be Hal's son.
 Rather, it was because as portrayed by Visnjik, Andy never appeared to be anything other than a parody of a nitwit.
 If memory serves correct, at one point, Andy jumps up and down and claps like a child receiving a toy.
 His Beatles haircut does not help alleviate the impression that Andy is remarkably dim.
 If Andy and Hal did really fall in love, we got very little sense of it.

 This I blame more on the script than the directing.
 However, the writer was Mike Mills himself.
 To my mind, he put in too many things that were a bit too 'cutesy': the 1920s-style music, endless montages of "what the stars looked like, what the President looked like" to emphasize the changing times.
-One particular moment did get me: when Oliver hears the doctor found a spot on Hal's lung the size of a quarter, we see a quarter, then five nickles, twenty-five pennies--I'm not a fan of films that draw too much attention to how clever they think they are.
+One particular moment did get me: when Oliver hears the doctor found a spot on Hal's lung the size of a quarter, we see a quarter, then five nickles, twenty-five pennies.
+I'm not a fan of films that draw too much attention to how clever they think they are.
 In short, Beginners delights in its own whimsy, but things like that take me out of the story and instead force me to focus on how 'witty' everyone is.

 Beginners has some wonderful performances from McGregor and Plummer, and at its heart a good story.
-If Mills had put greater focus on the father/son relationship as opposed to counterpointing it with that between Oliver and Anna (which again, was a little too cute for its own good--how many times can we be told 'this is the kitchen, this is the living room') it might have a been a truly good film.
+If Mills had put greater focus on the father/son relationship as opposed to counterpointing it with that between Oliver and Anna (which again, was a little too cute for its own good: how many times can we be told 'this is the kitchen, this is the living room') it might have a been a truly great film.
 It isn't bad, and it will certainly have you think of the relationship with one's own parents (straight or gay).
 When one thinks of the film, it's not a bad Beginners.